Skip to content

 // Feature flags

-bool compute_magnitude = true;
+bool compute_magnitude = false;

 bool compute_mel = true;